opentoken-io/opentoken/doc/account.md

 The first action for an account is `initiate`.
 This sets up a few pieces of data needed to properly generate and track an account.
 We generate a `regId`, `mfaKey`, and `passwordSalt`.
 An email address must be passed in.
 These are then passed back to the user to store on their own and will be used to generate their password.

 This will save the information to a file named after the hash of the `regId` in the `registrationDir` location.
-This registration file will be deleted upons successfully creating and account.
+This registration file will be deleted upons successfully creating an account.

 Confirming an Account
 ---------------------

 The next action is to confirm an account.
-This requires the user to hit the URL using the `regId`.
-We will compare it's valid by comparing the hashes then return the `mfaKey` and `passwordSalt` so they can proceed to the next step.
+This requires the user to access the URL using the `regId` we gave them.
+We will then compare it's valid by comparing the hashes then return the `mfaKey` and `passwordSalt` so they can proceed to the next step.

 Completing an Account
 ---------------------

-To complte an account, the client will need to pass in a hashed `password`, the `regId` which we gave them previously as well a `currentMfa` code and `previousMfa` code.
-This will allow us to find the registration file using the `regId` hashing it and looking it up in storage.
+To complete an account, the client will need to pass in a hashed `password`, the `regId` which we gave them previously as well a `currentMfa` code and `previousMfa` code.
+This will allow us to find the registration file using the hashed `regId` and looking it up in storage.
 Getting the `mfaKey` off the account we are able to then validate the user using the MFA codes they passed in.

-If the account validates, we create the account file from the registration file, remove the `regId` as it's no longer needed, added the `password` to it, and generate an `accountId`.
+If the account validates, we create the account file from the registration file, add the `password` to it, and generate an `accountId`.
 The file is then saved under the `accountDir` using the hashed `accountId` as the file name.
 Only the `accountId` is sent back to the client.